sly01/ojs/README.md

     curl -s http://getcomposer.org/installer | php

-Then, use the `create-project` command to generate a new Symfony application:
+Then, use the `update` command to generate a new Symfony application:

-    php composer.phar create-project symfony/framework-standard-edition path/to/install

-Composer will install Symfony and all its dependencies under the `path/to/install` directory.

-### Download an Archive File

-To quickly test Symfony, you can also download an [archive][3] of the Standard Edition and unpack it somewhere under your web server root directory.

-If you downloaded an archive "without vendors", you also need to install all the necessary dependencies.
-Download composer (see above) and run the following command:

-    php composer.phar install
+    php composer.phar update

 2) Checking your System Configuration
 -------------------------------------